 Help get the word out

 Another way that you can help the efforts of Campus Harvest is to assist us in our periodic advertising efforts.
-Volunteers are needed for work on posters, chalking, and public relations for the pantry and any Campus Harvest events, as well as contacting businesses about donations and posting flyer.
+Volunteers are needed for work on posters, chalking, and public relations for the pantry and any Campus Harvest events, as well as contacting businesses about donations and posting flyers.